ga0ab/diagnosingAlzheimersFromHandwriting/README.md

 # Diagnosing Alzheimer's from Handwriting

 Development of machine learning approaches to distinguish between Alzheimer’s patients and healthy individuals based on the DARWIN data set.
-This project was completed as part of a university course on Data Mining and Machine Learning.
+Please note that this project was completed as part of a university course on Data Mining and Machine Learning.

 ## Project Structure